 A former astronaut helps a government agent and a police detective track the source of mysterious alien pod spores, filled with lethal flesh-dissolving acid, to a South American coffee plantation controlled by alien pod clones.

-A spacecraft travels to a distant planet to rescue the crew of another space ship that has crashed.
-Their craft has damages in the landing and needs to be repaired.
-Baelon commands the rescue team formed by Cabren, Alluma, Dameia, Quuhod and the rookie Cos.
-While looking for survivors from the former expedition, Cos is murdered and but they do not find any survivor.
-However they cannot depart from the plane due to an electromagnetic field.
-Commander Ilvar joins the team to search for the cause of the interference in the spacecraft.
-Captain Trantor stays in the craft with the technician Ranger and the cook Kore but soon one by one of the rescue team members is killed in weird situations, created by the materialization of their own fears.
+A spacecraft travels to a distant planet to rescue the crew of another spaceship that crashed, but their own craft, damaged in the landing, needs repair.
+Baelon commands the rescue team formed of his rival Cabren, Alluma, Dameia, Quuhod and the rookie Cos.
+While looking for but not finding survivors from the former expedition, Cos is murdered; however, they cannot leave the planet due to a projected electromagnetic field.
+Commander Ilvar joins the team to search for the cause of the interference, while Captain Trantor, technician Ranger and cook Kore stay in the craft.
+One by one, rescue team members are killed in weird situations materialized from their own fears by an ancient alien pyramid.
 Written by

-When the captain engages the hyper-drive, she is standing at the control panel.
-Then follows a montage of the crew members strapped into their seats, including the captain.
+When the captain engages the hyper-drive, she stands at the control panel.
+A montage of the crew members strapped into their seats follows, including the captain.
 When hyper-drive disengages a few seconds later, she is still standing at the control panel in exactly the same spot.
 See more »

 Was this review helpful to you?